When I joined Morgan Stanley some 35 years ago, one of the grizzled old veterans took me aside and gave me a piece of sage advice.

 Which company is the American Leather of today?
-My bet is that it’s General Motors (GM) which is greatly lagging behind Tesla (TSLA) in the development of electric cars (90% market share versus 5%).
+My bet is that it’s General Motors (GM), which is greatly lagging behind Tesla (TSLA) in the development of electric cars (99% market share versus 1%).
 With a product development cycle of five years, it simply lacks the DNA to compete in the technology age.

 What will be the largest Dow stock in a decade?
-Regular readers already know the answer.
+Regular readers of the Mad Hedge Fund Trader already know the answer.